Thokozile Masipa

 Thokozile Matilda Masipa (born 16 October 1947) is a judge in the Gauteng Division of the High Court of South Africa.
 She was the presiding judge in the 2014 trial of Oscar Pistorius for the killing of Reeva Steenkamp.
-Her verdict of not guilty of murder was later overturned on appeal.
+Her judgement of not guilty of murder was later overturned on appeal.

 Early life and education

 Masipa was born and grew up in Orlando East, Soweto, Johannesburg, South Africa the eldest of 10 children.
 After matriculating from Immaculata High School in the Alexandra township in 1966, she obtained a BA degree specialising in Social Work in 1974 and a LLB in 1990 from the University of South Africa.
 She was admitted as an advocate in 1991.

 Career

 Prior to her law career, Masipa worked as a social worker and as a crime reporter, which led to her interest in law.
 She worked for The World, Post and The Sowetan newspapers and edited the Queen women's supplement of Pace magazine.

 In 1998, she was appointed as a judge in the Transvaal Provincial Division (as it was then known) of the High Court of South Africa, becoming the second black woman to be appointed as a judge in the High Court after Lucy Mailula, who was appointed to the Transvaal Provincial Division of the Supreme Court (as it was then known) in 1995.
 Masipa has also served in Gauteng's consumer court tribunal, the Estate Agents Board, and the Electoral Court of South Africa.

 In a 2003 interview with the Judicial Service Commission, Masipa supported greater transparency and interaction with the media to aid the public's understanding of the judicial process.
 She is one of the seven female South African judges featured in Courting Justice, a 2008 documentary film directed by Jane Lipman.